-In 2015, the UK’s exports of goods and services totalled £512 billion and imports totalled £548 billion.
-The EU accounted for 44% of exports of goods and services in 2015 and 53% of imports.
+In 2018, the UK’s exports of goods and services totalled £657 billion and imports totalled £686 billion.
+The EU accounted for 45% of UK exports of goods and services and 53% of imports in 2018.

 Overall, the UK imports more than it exports meaning that it runs a trade deficit.
-A surplus on trade in services (£88.7 billion in 2015) is more than offset by a deficit on trade in goods (£125.4 billion in 2015).
-The overall trade deficit was £36.7 billion (2.0% of GDP) in 2015.
+A deficit of £139 billion on trade in goods was partially offset by a surplus of £110 billion on trade in services in 2018.
+The overall trade deficit was £30 billion in 2018.

 The UK had a trade deficit with the EU of £66 billion in 2018 and a trade surplus of £36 billion with non-EU countries.